 Our Partner and Head of Talent Matt Hoffman discussed employee retention and engagement, as well as how to best position a startup organizationally during this time.
-Read Matt’s insights below, and scroll to the end of the post to watch our full office hours.
+Read Matt’s insights below, and scroll to the end of the article to watch our full office hours.

 From a talent perspective, how can companies being founded now best position themselves for future fundraising?

 Periods of uncertainty create incredible opportunities for new businesses and products to fit the new world.
 If what traditionally felt like a safe option is now itself uncertain, the risk profile has changed.
 You’ll see people who are more likely to stay in a comfortable role create new opportunities.
 This creates an entrepreneurial environment where new ideas can thrive.

 If you're in a position to hire, now is the perfect time.
 The balance has quickly shifted from a market that favors employees to one that favors employers.
 And so companies can much more opportunistically access some of the best talent.